Last updated on October 23rd, 2023 at 20:08

 The easiest way to increase the caffeine content of your coffee is to increase the extraction time.
 The next best way is to increase the amount of coffee as a ratio.
 The greater the coffee to water ratio is, the stronger it will be in flavor and the higher the caffeine content will be.

-Another option is to double and even triple brew your coffee.
+Another option is to double or even triple brew your coffee.

 If you have read this far, you know exactly how to make strong coffee using a variety of techniques and coffee brewing methods to make a coffee both taste stronger and to increase the caffeine content without the unpleasant flavor of being over brewed.